H-BIG Side Effects

 Applies to hepatitis b immune globulin: solution

-In addition to its needed effects, some unwanted effects may be caused by hepatitis b immune globulin (the active ingredient contained in H-BIG).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, hepatitis b immune globulin (the active ingredient contained in H-BIG) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blurred vision